WebAuthn Registration node

 Shared state attribute for display name |

-Specifies a variable in shared node state that contains a display name for the user; for example, their full name, or email address.
-The value is written to devices alongside the username when the Username to device property is enabled, and helps the user select between the accounts they may have on their devices.
-If not specified, or the variable is not found in shared state, the username is used.
+The share state property that contains a display name for the user.
+For example, their full name, or email address.
+When Username to device is enabled, PingOne Advanced Identity Cloud writes the value stored in this property to devices in addition to the username.
+This helps the user select between the accounts they may have on their devices.
+If you don’t set this property, or if the variable isn’t found in shared state, the username is used.
 You can find information on using this property for usernameless authentication with ForgeRock Go in Configure usernameless authentication with ForgeRock Go. |

 ||